Advertising Effectiveness Measurement

 In addition, access to online dashboard delivery systems offer a treasure trove of creative ideas from one’s own past campaigns as well as competitors’ and other industry campaigns.
 If copywriters can see what types of ads yield a high Reputation or Purchase score, or a high Dislike score, they can start projects well-informed and ready to go.

-To get a better idea of what makes a great ad across all media, see Top Measured Ads of the Week: A Study in Advertising Effectiveness.
-Also, click here to see the live weekly listing.
+To get a better idea of what makes a great ad across all media, see our Top Ads Of The Week Measured For Ad Effectiveness.

 The only way to really know how one’s creative stacks up is to compare the scores for the overall ads, and for their individual KPIs, against other ads within a common demographic target.
 The only way to do this is through syndicated creative testing that uses at least one common demographic audience across the board.
 Most ads are measured against very specific target audiences, and thus are not comparable horizontally.